Member Spotlight

 Don’t forget that your offer can be promoted in more places than just on your website.
 For example, you could add it to your Facebook reveal or like page, as well as anywhere else you encourage people to opt in to your newsletter.

 Do you offer freebies on your website?
-What advice can you give those considering one for the first time?
+What advice can you give those considering a free offer for the first time?